-There were 4 things that turned me off to CR right away:
+Four things that turned me off to CR right away:

 1. Crime is a huge problem.
 Everyone we talked to said they could not even go to the grocery store or out to eat unless they got someone to stay at their house.
 Who wants to live like that?!
-A guy I know in Escazu (who used to live in Grecia) has been broken in to 3 times in the last 12 months.
-I talked to an expat in Guanacasta who lives in a gated community yet he has been broken in to twice in the last year.
+A guy I know in Escazu (who used to live in Grecia) has been broken into 3 times in the last 12 months.
+I talked to an expat in Guanacasta who lives in a gated community, yet he has been broken into twice in the last year.

 3. Food costs 50% more in CR for the basic items I compared.
 Gasoline is more expensive in Costa Rica.